 Housing costs in Litchfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-Unlike some towns, Litchfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Litchfield are a mix of both white- and blue-collar jobs.
+Litchfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Litchfield is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Litchfield who work in sales jobs (11.63%), management occupations (9.45%), and teaching (8.31%).
+There are especially a lot of people living in Litchfield who work in management occupations (11.32%), sales jobs (11.04%), and healthcare (9.76%).

-Because of many things, Litchfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Litchfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Litchfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Litchfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Litchfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The most common language spoken in Litchfield is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Spanish and Italian.